Pyxidatol-C/group-m4ker/README.md

 <img src="examples/generate.gif"/>

 * Use the **+** and **-** buttons to adjust the number of groups you wish to generate.
 * Click on the black icon to generate the groups.
-This process can be slow, but usually takes up to 5 seconds.
+This process can be slow.
 * Alternatively, you can upload a saved groups file by clicking on the white icon - more on this later.

 ### 5. Tweaking groups